Health Canada: Fee Increase Proposal

-Budget 2017 signalled the Government of Canada’s commitment to modernize business fees, stating that “businesses should pay their fair share for the services the Government provides”.
+Budget 2017 signaled the Government of Canada’s commitment to modernize business fees, stating that “businesses should pay their fair share for the services the Government provides”.
 Reflecting this commitment, the 2017 Budget Implementation Act replaced the User Fees Act with the Service Fees Act.

-This has lead to Health Canada proposing new fees which would apply to regulatory activities related to human drugs, disinfectants, veterinary drugs and medical devices.
+This has lead to Health Canada proposing new fees which would apply to regulatory activities related to human drugs, disinfectants, veterinary drugs, and medical devices.

 In addition to significant increases to the existing fee structure for Product applications, there are also amendments and right to sell fees.
 Major changes affecting Disinfectant registrants are: